AlpayGIT/omega/README.md

 # Multi-Cluster Setup with GKE, Anthos, and ArgoCD

-This Bash script automates the configuration of Google Cloud services and sets up a multi-cluster environment using GKE (Google Kubernetes Engine), Anthos, and ArgoCD.
+The fleet_prep.sh script automates the configuration of Google Cloud services and sets up a multi-cluster environment using GKE (Google Kubernetes Engine), Anthos, and ArgoCD.

 ## Prerequisites